 Hong Kong remains a famous tourist destination and is also a favored global financial center.
-However, visitors may have to rely on Virtual Private Network (VPN) services to get access to the websites, services, or even apps they are normally used to.
+However, visitors may have to rely on Virtual Private Network (VPN) services to get access to the websites, services, or even apps they are normally used to (see instances of censorship).

 As an example of this, our test data indicates that NordVPN connections from China fail to reach servers about 66% of the time.
 Even if you do manage to connect, download and upload speeds are low, making this (one of my favorite VPNs) literally useless there.

 ExpressVPN, another popular and very reputable choice, fails to connect in China at most times.
 These facts are depressing but there are a number of surprising VPNs that have been able to maintain decent China operations.

 Here is the list of top VPNs that work for Hong Kong: